freifunk-gluon/gluon/docs/features/vpn.rst

 work around the context-switching bottleneck, but it comes at the cost of losing the ability to protect tunnel connections against eavesdropping or manipulation.

-mesh-vpn-tunneldigger
-"""""""""""""""""""""

-Tunneldigger always uses L2TPv3, generally achieving the same performance as fastd with the ``null@l2tp`` method, but offering no security.
-Tunneldigger's primary drawback is the lack of IPv6 support.
-It also provides less configurability than fastd.

 mesh-vpn-wireguard
 """"""""""""""""""